Arjybltrn/frontend-trackly/README.md

-# Taskly
+# Trackly

-Taskly is a job management application that allows you to keep track of your job applications.
+Trackly is a job management application that allows you to keep track of your job applications.
 You can create, update, and delete job postings.

 Check the website here:
-Netlify - <a href="https://legendary-halva-8abb3f.netlify.app/" target="_blank"><span style="font-family:Source Code Pro">Taskly</span></a>
+Netlify - <a href="https://legendary-halva-8abb3f.netlify.app/" target="_blank"><span style="font-family:Source Code Pro">Trackly</span></a>

 <details>
 <summary> Table of contents</summary>